-Unique Needs My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
-But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
-(James 1:2-4) In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ.
-(1 Peter 1:6-7) Before I was afflicted I went astray, But now I keep Your word.
-You are good, and do good; Teach me Your statutes.
-(Psalm 119:67-68) It is good for me that I have been afflicted, That I may learn Your statutes.
-The law of Your mouth is better to me Than thousands of coins of gold and silver.
+Unique Need ds tes y brethren, count it all joy when you fall into various trials, knowing that the sting of your faith produces patience.
+But let patience have its perfect work, that u may be perfect and complete, lacking nothing.
+(James 1:2-4) gri pr this you greatly rejoice, though now for a little while, if need be, you have been leved by various trials, that the genuineness of your faith, being much more ecious than gold that perishes, though it is tested by fire, may be found to praise, nor, and glory at the revelation of Jesus Christ.
+(1 Peter 1:6-7) Bu Yo fore I was afflicted I went astray, It now I keep Your word.
+In are good, and do good; ach me Your statutes.
+(Psalm 119:67-68) Th Th s good for me that I have been afflicted, at I may learn Your statutes. e law of Your mouth is better to me an thousands of coins of gold and silver.
 (Psalm 119:71-72)